-Information about the COVID-19 Protection Framework (also known as traffic lights) for bodies corporate, unit title owners and tenants.
+Information about the COVID-19 Protection Framework (also known as the traffic light settings) for bodies corporate, unit title owners and tenants.

-To prevent the spread of COVID-19, bodies corporate should consider taking the following measures under all traffic light settings in the COVID-19 protection framework:
+To prevent the spread of COVID-19, bodies corporate should consider taking the following measures under all traffic light settings:

 - Encourage residents and visitors to maintain physical distance and use face masks when they are outside of the unit/apartment.